Shamroozgit/skills-introduction-to-github/README.md

 # Introduction to GitHub

-_Get started using GitHub in less than an hour._
+_Get started using GitHub in less than an hour.This is introduction about github and explain different terms and actions that can be performed_

 </header>